ahwkuepper/portfolios/README.md

 ## Purpose

-Gather data, compute statistics, and make predictions on securities with a focus on ETFs.
+Gather data, compute statistics, and make predictions on securities with a focus on stocks, ETFs, or other collections of securities.

 ## Models and methods